highslater/Responsive_Website_Development_And_Design/Meteor.js Development/CourseWork_first/Assignment 1/assignment_1.md

 ![Task_3.png](Task_3.png)

-Edit the page heading the upload a screenshot showing how this app looks in the web browser.
 ####Task 4: Create a template helper

 Now edit the template helper (.js file) and template code (.html file) so that the page says 'The time now is: now', replacing 'now' with the current time and date.
 Note that you can access the time and date in Javascript using 'new Date()'.